For Coffee Macaron Shells

 - Place the egg whites and instant coffee paste (if using) in a large bowl, or the bowl of a stand mixer with a whisk attachment.

 - Combine granulated sugar and water in a small pot, and bring to a boil over medium-high heat.

 - While the sugar syrup is boiling, whip the egg whites to a foamy consistency.
-If the whites are foamy before the syrup is ready, turn mixer on the lowest speed to keep them moving while you wait for the syrup.
+If the whites are foamy before the syrup is ready, turn the mixer on to the lowest speed to keep them moving while you wait for the syrup.

-- When syrup reaches 244-248° F (120° C), remove from heat and immediately drizzle it into the egg whites with beater running.
+- When the syrup reaches 244-248° F (120° C), remove from heat and immediately drizzle it into the egg whites with beater running.

 - Turn beaters up to high, and whip egg whites until they cool to room temperature.

 - Add coffee and vanilla extracts, and whip a minute more.

 - Sift the dry ingredients directly into the meringue, folding them in gently but firmly.
 Scrape the sides and bottom of the bowl as you fold.